Skip to main content

 50% positive mentions, 0% neutral mentions, 50% negative mentions

-Optimization appears generally solid, with good performance and visuals, though some users experience occasional lags or freezes between scenes and dialogues, possibly due to system-specific issues.
+Optimization is generally good, with smooth performance and appealing visuals, though some users experience occasional lags or freezes between scenes and dialogues, which might be related to individual system configurations.

 • “The story was great and so were the visuals, performance was also not an issue.”

-• “I don't know if it's my computer or an optimization problem, but I've often had lags and freezes between scenes and some dialogues.”
+• “I don't know if it's my computer or an optimization problem, but I've often had lag and freezes between scenes and some dialogues.”

 • monetization